 Student Fee

-A student fee of $120 per child ($60 for children in half-day JK) is due at the time of (re-)enrollment.
-This fee covers special programs, holiday programming, field trips, yearbooks, etc.
+A student fee of $180 per child ($90 for children in half-day JK) is due at the time of (re-)enrollment.
+This fee covers holiday programming, field trips, yearbooks, and other special activities and programs throughout the year.

 Uniforms

-At Gray Academy, all students in Kindergarten through Grade 12 come to school each day in uniform.
+At Gray Academy, all students in Kindergarten through Grade 12 are required to come to school each day in uniform.
 Families are responsible for purchasing uniforms directly from our supplier, Top Marks.
-Click here to learn more about our uniform requirements.
+Click here to learn more about uniforms.

 School Supplies

 Each year, families are required to provide school supplies for each child.
-Every summer, the school provides families with a list, by grade, of required supplies.
+Toward the end of the school year, Gray Academy provides families with a list, by grade, of required supplies for the following year.
 Families with children in Grades 1 through 6 can purchase their own or enjoy the convenience of ordering a Gray Academy school supply pack, ready on each child’s desk on the first day of school.
+You can get an idea of what to expect by viewing our 2025-2026 School Supplies lists for JK-Grade 12.

 Devices are provided by the school to children in Grades 3-6.
-High School students must provide their own device for in-class use, homework and/or remote learning (when required).
+Students in Grades 7-12 must provide their own device for in-class use, homework, and, if required, remote learning.
+A limited number of Chromebooks are available to borrow from our library.

-We understand some of our working families may need to drop their children off a little earlier in the morning, pick them up a little later at the end of the day or rely on programming on days when there’s no school for students, including In-service days and Jewish holidays.
+Some of our working families need to drop their children off a little earlier in the morning, pick them up a little later at the end of the day or rely on programming on days when there’s no school for students, including In-service days and some Jewish holidays that fall in school days.

 Financial Supports